 Product Description

-Release 5.3.7 is a major host release for the 5.x platform.
-The functional enhancements involve the host firmware and the addition of significant new WAN, User and Server cards to the Integrated Access System.
+Release 5.4 is a major host release for the 5.x platform.
+The functional enhancements involve the addition of significant new cards to the Integrated Access System.
 These new features are described below.

 New Features in this Release